akashveera/jenkins-k8s-terraform/README.md

     cd superloop-technical-assessment
     ```
 3. Create a new GitHub repository and name it “my-jenkins-pipeline” or call it whatever you want.
 Leave it public and do not add a README.md file.
-   Then pull down the repository with “git clone” and move all the  files and folder to the cloning folder:
+   Then pull down the repository with “git clone” and move all the  files and folder to the new repo.

 ## Running the Project
 This project is divided into four major sections: